-IMDb: We thought that perhaps you may be the youngest action star.
+IMDb: There is talk that perhaps you may be the youngest action star.
 Do you know if that’s true?

 Taylor Lautner: (laughing) I don’t know, am I considered an action star?
 That’s great to hear.
 I really look up to actors like Matt Damon and Tom Cruise and they definitely had their go at the action realm.
 But what I love most about them is they are known as the action guys, but they aren’t just the action guys.
 They have challenged themselves to so much.
 Even in their action movies, there were incredible characters.
 I think Abduction is similar to that and I can’t wait for people to see it.

-IMDb: So you considered a few other projects you were considering such as Northern Lights and Stretch Armstrong, what made you pick this project?
+IMDb: So you were considering a few other projects such as Northern Lights and Stretch Armstrong, what made you pick this project?

 Lautner: It’s a funny story.
 I had a general meeting with one of the producers two years ago.
 He pitched me a lot of ideas from scripts and at the very end of the meeting he said, ‘I have one other project but it’s literally just a pitch.’
 He told me two lines of what it was about and I said ‘that is the best idea I have heard yet.
 Let me know when you get a script.’
 A year went by and I didn’t hear anything on it.
 Then, randomly, I was at the Super Bowl and I got a call from my agent and he asked if remembered the project Abduction.
 He sent the script overnight to Miami and I read it all in one night.
 The next morning I called everyone and said this has to be my next project.

 IMDb: So did they end up writing the script specifically with you in mind?

 Lautner: Well, yes I think after that original meeting when I showed him I was interested enough, a script was written but that was just the first draft.
 Then I came on board and my production company did as well.
 There was a lot of development and several more rounds of scripts.
 But it turned out great.